sogeuni/sogeuni.github.io/content/abs/apendix/parsing-and-managing-pathnames.md

 ---

-Emmanual Rouat contributed the following example of parsing and transforming _filenames_ and, in particular, [[../basic/special-characters#^PATHNAMEREF|pathnames]].
+Emmanual Rouat contributed the following example of parsing and transforming _filenames_ and, in particular, [[special-characters#^PATHNAMEREF|pathnames]].
 It draws heavily on the functionality of _sed_.

 ```bash
 #!/usr/bin/env bash